Pravez/ColoringWorld/DIARY.md

+# May 29, 2015

+# May 28, 2015
+* Started to search musics, and found some
+* Started to create the entire theme of the game
+* Did some work about sprites and their integration in the game
+* Started the work on a DrawManager (testing the item)

+# May 27, 2015
+* Started to think about what to polish, to refactor on the program
+* Started to describe the scene of the game, the plot
+* Did some modifications concerning tiled

 # May 26, 2015
 * Finished level design for this version
 * Modified falling platforms so that they fall according to x and y axis (not only x)